fredwu/skinny-coffee-machine/README.md

 ### A simple state machine with observers.

 Skinny Coffee Machine is a simple JavaScript state machine written in CoffeeScript.
-It was originally developed whilst rewriting version 2.0 of [jQuery Endless Scroll](https://github.com/fredwu/jquery-endless-scroll).
+It is being developed for the 2.0 rewrite of [jQuery Endless Scroll](https://github.com/fredwu/jquery-endless-scroll).

 ## Usage